10 Devotional Acts for the Minoan Snake Goddess

 4. Learn more about your maternal ancestry.

-Also referred to as the Mother Goddess, learning more about your mother’s side and paying tribute to those who came before is a wonderful way to connect to Atana Potnia’s energy.
+Also referred to as the Mother Goddess, learning more about your mother’s side and paying tribute to those who came before you is a wonderful way to connect with Atana Potnia’s energy.

 5. Draw a portrait of her.